Homeowner's Guide to Solar Energy

 - This process typically takes up to 10 business days after inspection approval

-- Panels require minimal maintenance over their 20-30+ year lifespan.
-Panels are usually installed at an angle where snow will slide off naturally, but in areas with heavy snowfall, manual removal may be needed to maximize winter performance.
+Panels require minimal maintenance over their 20-30+ year lifespan.
+Panels are usually installed at an angle that allows snow to slide off naturally, but in areas with heavy snowfall, manual removal may be needed to maximize winter performance.

 What if I move after installing solar panels?